Raz Olsher

 In 2011, he won Ditto's Critic's Choice award for his interpretation of Rachmaninoff's "Prelude in C-sharp Minor", which later paved the formation of his experimental trio, Rubato.

 Olsher is also known on the live dance music circuit, most recently through his live house music collective, named Bassically, who craft sophisticated electronic dance music originally programmed by machines using purely live instrumentation.
-With their first original release "This Land" and Nice7 remix, remix under Noir Music and another following this with Black Butter set for October 2015.
+Their first original release was "Know This Land" with a remix by Nice7 under Noir Music.
 Prior to this, Olsher lead another similar conceptual act named Zej; a live duo creating innovative performances through the use of technology and musical instruments, covering genres such as dubstep, jungle, house and electro.
 They were awarded the BBC Radio 1 New Talent Award for these performances.

 Finally, branching out into the disco scene comes the last of Olsher's emerging projects.
 Aliased as Bubblegum, releases are set for release under the label ISM by artist Yam Who?, with remixes by Qwest Life.